Veritas-Analytica/Build-Your-Brand/README.md

 - **Content Generation:** Generates content tailored to your character and brand.
 - **Post Scheduling:** Schedules posts automatically for the best times to maximize engagement.
 - **Engagement:** Engages with others by liking, commenting, and interacting to keep you active and connected.
+- **Mode Integration:** The payment method here is integrated through Mode with MetaMask.
+The wallet id can be copied in order to send payments to support this project
 ## Instructions on how to test the agent:
 - Clone the repository.
 ```bash